Views from the Eiffel Tower

 - First floor: This first floor can be considered a viewpoint as such, Paris begins to unfold and you can already see some of the most important monuments of the city such as those mentioned in the previous sections.
 It is worth noting that this floor is the most visited.

 - Top: The third floor is simply spectacular in terms of views, Paris seems to fall silent and you can see Paris at your feet.
-It is here that you can estimate the extent of Paris and see some of the outlying monuments such as the Sacre Coeur Basilica and the Montmartre area in general.
+It is here where you can estimate the extent of Paris and see some remote monuments such as the Sacre Coeur Basilica and the Montmartre area in general.

 How to take pictures from the Eiffel Tower?

-The altitude has a big influence on photography, as both the light and the degree of focus are very different from what you are used to.
-On the one hand the light is an advantage, as there is no obstacle that can prevent your camera from capturing enough light, unless you are taking pictures at night.
-On the other hand, focusing is the weakest point as there are no close objects to focus on, so if you want to focus on a particular area you will want to take a good lens with you.
+The height has a big influence on photography, as both the light and the degree of focus are very different from what you are used to.
+On the one hand, the light is an advantage, as there is no obstacle that can prevent your camera from capturing enough light, unless you are taking pictures at night.
+On the other hand, the focus is the weakest point as there is no close object to focus on, in case you want to focus on a specific area you should take a good lens with you.

 However, if your idea is to take panoramic pictures then you don't have to worry, any camera position will do, depending on the frame you are looking for.
 However, I don't recommend taking pictures at night from the Eiffel Tower, as the light from the tower itself "dazzles your camera" and makes it difficult to capture images of the city in a clear way.